http://www.grahamhay.com.au

 20 figure size paperclay sculptures for Blessing of the Fleet, Geraldton TAFE, W. Australia

-Two tonnes of paper clay used to create predominately non-fired paper clay exhibition arts
+Two tonnes of paper clay used to create predominately non-fired paper clay exhibition artworks.

 click invitation / annual e-newsletter (Mail chimp).